Xexex: Development and release

-At the 2021 Tokyo Game Show, Hamster Corporation announced that Xexex would be re-released for the PlayStation 4 and Nintendo Switch as part of their Arcade Archives series.
+Xexex was re-released for the PlayStation 4 and Nintendo Switch as part of their Arcade Archives series in 2021, courtesy of Hamster Corporation.

 Reception and legacy

 In Japan, Game Machine listed Xexex on their November 15, 1991 issue as being the fifth most-popular arcade game at the time.
 In the January 1992 issue of Japanese publication Micom BASIC Magazine, the game was ranked on the number ten spot in popularity.
 At the 1992 Gamest Awards, Xexex was awarded Best Graphics (beating Virtua Racing) and Best VGM (beating Metal Black).
-Xexex was also nominated for Game of the Year (ranked 4th), Best Shooter (ranked 2nd), and Best Direction (ranked 6th), but lost to Street Fighter II′: Champion Edition, Sonic Wings, and Art of Fighting, respectively.
+Xexex was also nominated for Game of the Year (ranked 4th), Best Shooter (ranked 2nd), and Best Direction (ranked 6th), but lost to Street Fighter II: Champion Edition, Aero Fighters, and Art of Fighting, respectively.

 Xexex has been met with positive reception from critics since its initial launch.

 Konami released four Yu-Gi-Oh!
-Trading Card Game cards as a reference to Xexex; Flint, Flint Lock, Flint Attack (Flint Missile) and King of Destruction Xexex.
+Trading Card Game cards as a reference to Xexex: Flint, Flint Lock, Flint Attack (Flint Missile) and King of Destruction Xexex.